ProgrammingBlockchain/ProgrammingBlockchain/introduction/pre-requisites.md

 ### Tools {#tools}

 *   [Visual Studio](https://www.visualstudio.com/)
-*   [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) - Some parts of the book needs this.
+*   [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) - You will need this to complete some exercises of this book.

 ---